 - If payee is Nonresident Alien, see separate procedures for restrictions and requirements may apply.

 - Receipts for travel expenses if claimed as a separate expense line.

 - If payee is State of Georgia employee, the following must be provided:

 - certification from requesting department of the need for services and why the best interest of the State will be served by obtaining such services from a person not presently employed by the State,

 - certification by department, agency, etc. employing employee that the performance of such services will not detract or have a detrimental effect on the performance of employee's full-time employment .

 Recipients of a honorarium will need to be set up as a supplier.
 Requests for payment of honorariums should be submitted electronically as a supplier invoice request (SIR) via the Institute’s Financial System.
 The appropriate spend category for honorariums is to be used.

 Expense Account Classification

-Use the appropriate expense codes for any associated travel expenses.
-Although the Travel Expense Statement is not required for honoraria recipients, expenses must be reported by day and travelers must comply with Institute travel policies.
+The appropriate expense category is also to be used for any associated travel expenses.
+Expenses must be reported by day and travelers must comply with Institute travel policies.
 Travel expenses that are not supported by receipts, or otherwise do not comply with Institute travel policies will have all expenses classified as honoraria income.